 The Health & Family Welfare Department has been requested to take necessary actions under Rastriya Bal Swasthya Karyakram (School Health Programme) for recording of height, weight at the time of health checkup of children.
-Meanwhile, during the S-SMC meeting, it was decided to introduce a "Children Health Card".
-Accordingly, NHM has already prepare a format for children health card NHM also requested to provide fund for procurement of "Children Health Card".

 2.22.4 Number of visits made by the RBSK team for the health check- up of the children.